 The OmniStack 3.0 Data Virtualisation Platform by SimpliVity is designed to be vendor-agnostic, and is aimed to support any hypervisor, any x86 server, any management tool, and any cloud provider.

-“We did not merely integrate storage and compute for incremental improvements, we decided to transform the data centre to tackle the biggest challenges enterprise IT faces today – data centre consolidation, ROBO management, disaster recovery, VDI and more.
+“We did not merely integrate storage and compute for incremental improvements, we decided to transform the data center to tackle the biggest challenges enterprise IT faces today – data center consolidation, ROBO management, disaster recovery, VDI and more.

 “Our relationship with Microsoft is an important step in SimpliVity's expanding technology alliance ecosystem, enabling SimpliVity to deliver even more technological options and business value to customers,” he says.